 Rahima Ali - Community Outreach Service Manager

 Rahima Ali joined the organisation in 2002 working in advice and information.
-Over the last 7-8 years she has found her niche in community development and is constantly exploring innovative ways and potential funding opportunities to support older people to make the most of their later life.
-This support is provided by a team of outreach officers who are able to provide one to one support, sign post as well as support older people to live more healthy and active lives, promote independence and encourage involvement in the local community.
+From then on she has found her niche in community development and is constantly exploring innovative ways of supporting older people to make the most of their later life across East London.
+This support is provided by a team of dedicated individuals who are able to provide one to one support, sign post as well as support older people to live more healthy and active lives, promote independence and encourage involvement in the local community.

 Vicky Gadd - Head of Evaluation and Training

 Vicky Gadd has worked in the voluntary sector for 18 years with a specialism in advocacy.
 Vicky works to support evaluation across the organisation, leads training for our staff, students and volunteers, whilst supporting much of the organisations infrastructure including telecoms.
 Vicky is keen to develop sustainable ways of demonstrating the great work the organisation is doing.